What is community integration?

 For most people, the main point of contact will be their general practice.
 We aim to no longer see episodes of care in various services (e.g. hospital admission) as a transfer of care.
 Instead, we aim to have a continuous journey through health services where extended care and support is provided at times of need.

-Community Integration is part of the wider Integrated Care strategic initiative which includes working through localities, a focus on chronic conditions via Planned Proactive Care (PPC), Enhanced Primary Care and will be enabled by future establishment of Community Hubs.
+Community Integration is part of the wider Integrated Care strategic initiative which includes working through localities, a focus on chronic conditions via Long Term Conditions, Enhanced Primary Care and will be enabled by the future establishment of Community Hubs.

 Why is change needed?